 The COUNTIF function counts cells that satisfy a single condition that you supply.
-It takes 2 arguments, range and criteria.
+It takes two arguments: range and criteria.

 You can add logical operators to the criteria.
-To count cells with a value greater than 15, I enter a criteria of ">15".
+To count cells with a value greater than "15," I enter the criteria of ">15" in double quotes.
 When the criteria contains a logical operator, you'll need to enclose it in double quotes.

-You can use empty double quotes to count blanks.
+You can use empty double quotes to count blanks cells.

 COUNTIF also supports wildcards.
-P plus an asterisk will return 3, since 3 entries begin with a "p".
+"P" plus an asterisk will return "3," since three entries begin with a "p".

 You can use COUNTIF to count dates that meet one condition as well.

-To count dates greater than Jan 1, 2013, enter the greater than operator and the full date in double quotes.
+To count dates greater than January 1, 2013, enter the "greater than" operator and the full date in double quotes.

-Follow the same process to count dates less than Jan 1, 2012.
+Follow the same process to count dates that are less than January 1, 2012.

-Because dates appear in different formats in many parts of the world, a safer option is to use the DATE function in your criteria.
+Because dates appear in a different format in many parts of the world, a safer option is to use the DATE function in your criteria.
 This will ensure that Excel always recognizes the date correctly.

-To use DATE, you'll need to concatenate the operator and the date function together in the criteria.
+To use the DATE function, you'll need to concatenate the operator and the date function together in the criteria.

-You an also move the date out onto the worksheet where it can be easily changed.
+You can also move the date out onto the worksheet where it can be easily changed.